|Value||Eligibility||Open date||Close date|

 |$5000 to $10,000||

 Applicants for the Business School International Scholarship with an unconditional offer will be considered for a scholarship.
 Up to three offer rounds will be made per upcoming semester.
+The dates to apply by for consideration in these rounds are:

 Two scholarships are available.
 Their amounts are offered based on ranking against selection criteria: